Islam in Singapore: Spread of Islam

 (1) It shall be the responsibility of the Government constantly to care for the interests of the racial and religious minorities in Singapore.

 (2) The Government shall exercise its functions in such manner as to recognise the special position of the Malays, who are the indigenous people of Singapore, and accordingly it shall be the responsibility of the Government to protect, safeguard, support, foster and promote their political, educational, religious, economic, social and cultural interests and the Malay language.

-Because of Article 152, Section 2, the Singapore government discourages missionaries from proselytising the Malay population away from Islam towards other religions.
-This discouragement is meant to avoid engendering racial and religious tensions with the Muslim population.
+Because of Article 152, Section 2, the Singapore government bans missionaries from proselytising the Malay population away from Islam towards other religions.
+This ban is meant to avoid engendering racial and religious tensions with the Muslim population.
 These tensions would arise because Malayness is closely and strongly identified with Islam.